amangarg4804/machine-learning-specialization/Course 1 - Supervised Machine Learning/Week 2 - Regression with multiple input variables/w2-ch1-Multiple linear regression.md

 f = w @ x + b
 ```
 - Both codes above are doing same thing, they are calculating dot product using vectorization, which is fast, because *numpy* library is doing calculations in `C` language under the hood.
 And the code is  also short.
-- *Numpy* do *dot product* parallely at same time for all values of both numpy arrays.
+- *Numpy* do *dot product* parallely (using parallel hardware on CPU or GPU) at same time for all values of both numpy arrays.
 - `@` in 2nd code, means dot product.

 **Note:** Use `@` only with *numpy **arrays***.